 5 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 10 Div.
 6 reads as follows:

-“

 Division 6 — Transitional matters

 336. Financial reporting

 (1) Despite the continuation of the former bodies as part of the Housing Authority, section 65A of the Financial Administration and Audit Act 1985 applies in relation to the preparation and submission of a final report in respect of the former body as if —